Weight-Based Dosing¶

 Maximum Dose Checks¶

-When a maximum dose applies:
+When a maximum applies

 - Calculate the weight-based dose normally